JoeLago/mhag/trunk/README.txt

 http://mhag.info

 Features:
 1. MHAG Desktop: Create and organize sets offline
    a.
 Manually build armor sets with the built-in calculator
    b.
 Use the generator to search armor sets automatically within seconds
    c.
 Use the viewer to manage, browse and export armor sets
    d.
 The three components can interact with each other

 2. MHAG Online: Create and share sets online
    a.
 Works on ANY device that connects to internet
    b.
 Features the same calculator as MHAG Desktop
    c.
 Use the online database to share and search mixed sets

 3. Integration of MHAG Desktop and MHAG Online
    a.
 Share same data and core functions
    b.
 Easily access MHAG Online from MHAG Desktop

 4. Support Games
    a.
 Monster Hunter Tri (Wii)
    b.
 Monster Hunter Portable 3rd (PSP/PS3)
    c. (future) Monster Hunter Tri G (3DS)*
    d. (future) Monster Hunter Freedom Unite (PSP)**

-(Notes:
+(Notes)
 *   When MHTri G comes to the west, or if many users request it **  If any user can provide MHFU data
-)

 System Requirements:
  1. MHAG Desktop: